Enabling Key Pair SSH Connections to Amazon EC2 VMs

 All Access Rights Levels

 To find all Linux VMs that don't have a key pair assigned:

 - On the Search page, select VMs from the Help Me Find list.

-- Click the Location icon to navigate to an AWS managed systems and click OK.
+- Click the Location icon to navigate to an AWS cloud accounts and click OK.